microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

     Parameters
     ----------
     data : pd.DataFrame
-        DataFrame as a time series data set retreived from KQL time series functions dataframe will have columns as TimeGenerated, y, baseline, score, anomalies y : str, optional
+        DataFrame as a time series data set retrieved from KQL time series functions dataframe will have columns as TimeGenerated, y, baseline, score, anomalies y : str, optional
-        Name of column holding numeric values to plot against time series to determine anomolies (the default is 'Total')
+        Name of column holding numeric values to plot against time series to determine anomalies (the default is 'Total')
     time_column : str, optional
         Name of the timestamp column
         (the default is 'TimeGenerated')
     anomalies_column : str, optional
-        Name of the column holding binary status(1/0) for anomaly/benign (the default is 'anomolies')
+        Name of the column holding binary status(1/0) for anomaly/benign (the default is 'anomalies')
     source_columns : list, optional
         List of default source columns to use in tooltips (the default is None)